matematiflo/CompAssistedMath2023/Lean/week1.md

 -- import data.rat.basic
 ```

-*at the beginning of this file*, then the following will also be computed in `ℚ`.
+*at the beginning* of this file, then the following will also be computed in `ℚ`.

 ```lean
 -- #eval (31 / 10 * 52 : ℚ)